arunkjoyson/SEP_Assignement2/README.md

 ## Assumptions:

-- Raw scraped data may contain noise, duplicates, or incomplete information.
+1. Raw scraped data may contain noise, duplicates, or incomplete information.
-- A preprocessing step is necessary before feeding data into AI models.
+2. A preprocessing step is necessary before feeding data into AI models.

 ## Validation:

-- Compare raw scraped data with cleaned datasets to measure improvements.
+- Compare raw scraped data with cleaned datasets to measure improvements.[1]
   - **Follow-Up Questions:**
     - What improvements are observed after preprocessing?
     - How is the quality of the cleaned data measured?

-- Analyze the impact of preprocessing on AI model accuracy.
+- Analyze the impact of preprocessing on AI model accuracy.[2]
   - **Follow-Up Questions:**
     - How does preprocessing affect model accuracy?
     - What metrics are used to evaluate the impact?

-- Test the efficiency of different cleaning techniques (e.g., deduplication, normalization).
+- Test the efficiency of different cleaning techniques (e.g., deduplication, normalization).[2]
   - **Follow-Up Questions:**
     - Which cleaning techniques are most effective?
     - How is the efficiency of these techniques measured?